disnana/NanaSQLite/docs/site/en/transaction_guide.md

 asyncio.run(main())
 ```

-### Notes on Concurrency
+### Concurrency Pitfalls

-Even in async, a single database connection can only have one transaction at a time.
+Even in async, you can only have one transaction per database connection.

 ```python
 import asyncio